 Fleet and Destinations

 Currently, Shanghai Airlines possesses of 67 passenger aircraft, among which 64 are Boeing 737s, 757s, and 767s, and four are Bombardier CRJ-200LRs.
-Mainland China is Shanghai Airlines’ main market, and it also services regional routes to Hong Kong, Taipei, and Macau and international flights to selected major cities in Japan, South Korea, Cambodia, the Philippines, and Thailand.
+Chinese Mainland is Shanghai Airlines' main market, and it also services regional routes to Hong Kong, Taipei, and Macau and international flights to selected major cities in Japan, South Korea, Cambodia, the Philippines, and Thailand.
 In total, the airline flies 140 routes to 60 domestic and international destinations.

 As a member of the global airline alliance Sky Team, Shanghai Airlines has a code-share agreement with all of the members.

 Sky Team Members

 - Air Europa

 - Air France

 - China Southern Airlines

 - Czech Airlines